 I’d suggest finding top influencers in your industry and recruiting them as your affiliates instead of using marketplaces.
 Once you’ve built a solid brand name, go for the marketplace options.

-It will take a separate article to discuss how to utilize affiliate marketing and partnerships to scale a SaaS.
+It will take a separate article to discuss how to utilize affiliate marketing and partnerships to scale an SaaS.

 For now, know this:

 Find authority publications and establish a partnership with the founders.
-By far, this is the best way to scale a SaaS.
+By far, this is the best way to scale your SaaS’s growth.

 Just make sure your product is solid and delivers on what it promises.